-Some basic tactics when applied to your boat's design, and practiced with care can help you handle waves safely
+Some basic tactics when applied and practiced with care can help you handle waves safely

 Bystanders on the receiving end of aggressive wakes are being put in real danger

-Watersports boats have undergone transformation allowing for a bigger wake to provide extra lift during jumps
+Watersports boats have now allow for a bigger wake to provide extra lift for jumps

 Slow Down, You Move Too Fast